Get your visibility convert

 Optimizing the visibility and the conversion rate of your app is a continuous process: as soon as one round of optimization is over, the next one can start.
 The iterations will stay the same: starting by a research and ending by the implementing of your ideas.
 We only hope that at every new level your app will be ranked better and better 😼

 The definition of a “good” app conversion rate depends on a lot of factors: first of all, your business model, the value of the proposition, and the local specifics.
-You can get the sought-for data using various tools, Facebook SDK for example.
+You can get the sought-for data using various tools, Facebook SDK for IOS or Android for example.

 Here are some of the key performance indicators from the point of view of the App Store algorithm.